joelverhagen/FluteSharp/README.md

 **Dr. Chris C. N. Chu** is the author of the algorithm and the associated C implementation.
 He is a professor at **Iowa State University**.
 His home page URL is **http://home.engineering.iastate.edu/~cnchu/**.

+The Java-based implementation of the LUT reader is by Stefan Mücke.
+Only the LUT reader is copied from [his Java implementation](https://home.engineering.iastate.edu/~cnchu/Flute.java) and ported to C#.

 ## FLUTE license

 This license is copied from the [FLUTE website](https://home.engineering.iastate.edu/~cnchu/flute.html#License).